Skip to content

 Access Methods

-1. Obtain parameters like applicationId, clientToken, and site from the console, and start accessing the application;
+1. Obtain parameters like applicationId, clientToken, and site from the console, and start accessing the application.

-2. When integrating the SDK, there is no need to configure datakitOrigin; data will be sent to the public DataWay by default.
+2. No need to configure datakitOrigin when integrating the SDK; data will be sent to the public DataWay by default.

 SDK Configuration